 MILS 401.
-Military Science and Leadership: Developing Adaptive Leaders.
+Military Science and Leadership: The Army Officer.
 3 Hours.

 Semester course; 3 lecture and 1 laboratory hours.
 3 credits.
 Prerequisite: MILS 302 or permission of department chair.
 Develops student proficiency in planning, executing and assessing complex operations, functioning as a member of a staff, and providing performance feedback to subordinates.
 Cadets are given situational opportunities to assess risk, make ethical decisions and lead fellow ROTC cadets.
 Lessons on military justice and personnel processes prepare cadets to make the transition to becoming Army officers.
 MS IV (senior) cadets lead lower-level cadets.
 Both classroom and battalion leadership experiences are designed to prepare MS IV cadets for their first unit of assignment.
 Cadets identify responsibilities of key staff, coordinate staff roles and use battalion operations situations to teach, train and develop subordinates.

 MILS 402.
-Military Science and Leadership: Leadership in a Complex World.
+Military Science and Leadership: Company Grade Leadership.
 3 Hours.